telerik/ajax-docs/controls/breadcrumb/functionality/items.md

                 .Text = "Item " & index,
                 .Href = "/Item " & index
             }
-            'additional attribute that can be used in the ItemTemplate breadcrumbItem.Attributes.Add("Description", "Item description " & index)
+            'additional attribute that can be used in the ClientItemTemplate breadcrumbItem.Attributes.Add("Description", "Item description " & index)
             result.Add(breadcrumbItem)
         Next